-Invoice data entry services from BPO providers typically run $1.50 to $4.00 per invoice, a fraction of the $15 to $26 per invoice that manual in-house processing costs when you account for labor, error correction, and overhead.
+Invoice data entry services from BPO providers typically cost $1.50 to $4.00 per invoice, compared to $15–26 for manual in-house processing.
 AI-powered automation pushes that figure below $1 per invoice.
-The deciding factor is volume: once you cross roughly 200 invoices per month, automation consistently delivers the lowest total cost of ownership.
+Above roughly 200 invoices per month, automation consistently delivers the lowest total cost of ownership.

 This guide compares all three approaches on cost per invoice and total cost of ownership at specific monthly volumes.
 It covers offshore vs. onshore BPO pricing, hidden costs that inflate the headline figures, volume-based break-even analysis, and a framework for building your business case.